 Introduction

 Thiamine was the first vitamin identified (vitamin B1) many years ago.
 It functions as a catalyst in the generation of energy through decarboxylation of branched-chain amino acids and alpha-ketoacids and acts as a coenzyme for transketolase reactions in the form of thiamine pyrophosphate.
-Thiamine also plays an unidentified role in the propagation of nerve impulses and takes part in myelin sheath maintenance.[1]
+Thiamine also plays an unidentified role in propagating nerve impulses and taking part in myelin sheath maintenance.[1]

-This water-soluble vitamin is present in meat, beef, pork, legumes, whole grains, and nuts; however, milled rice and grains have little amounts of thiamine as the processing involved in creating these food products removes thiamine.
-Additionally, certain food products such as tea, coffee, raw fish, and shellfish, contain thiaminases - enzymes that destroy thiamine.
+This water-soluble vitamin is present in meat, beef, pork, legumes, whole grains, and nuts; however, milled rice and grains have small amounts of thiamine as the processing involved in creating these food products removes thiamine.
+Additionally, certain food products such as tea, coffee, raw fish, and shellfish contain thiaminases - enzymes that destroy thiamine.

-Deficiency of thiamine can affect the cardiovascular, nervous, and immune system, as is commonly seen in wet beriberi, dry beriberi, or as Wernicke-Korsakoff syndrome.
-Worldwide it is most widely reported in populations where polished rice and milled cereals are the primary food source, and also in patients with chronic alcohol abuse.
-Dry beriberi presents as symmetrical peripheral neuropathy while wet beriberi presents with high-output heart failure.
+Thiamine deficiency can affect the cardiovascular, nervous, and immune systems, as commonly seen in wet beriberi, dry beriberi, or Wernicke-Korsakoff syndrome.
+Worldwide it is most widely reported in populations where polished rice and milled cereals are the primary food source and in patients with chronic alcohol use disorder.
+Dry beriberi presents as symmetrical peripheral neuropathy, while wet beriberi presents with high-output heart failure.
 Wernicke-Korsakoff syndrome (WKS) can manifest with CNS symptoms such as gait changes, altered mental status, and ocular abnormalities.[2]

 Etiology